Frequently Asked Questions

 How is my assessment arrived at?

 Non-Residential property refers to either industrial or commercial operations, such as industrial plants, gravel pit operations, meat processing facilities, etc. Properties that have a multi-purpose use, such as a commercial business operating from a residential acreage, would have the commercial portion of the assessment classed as non-residential.
-The non-residential category of land, buildings and structures is assessed at market value as of July 1 of the year preceding the tax year.
-Linear property includes cable, electric transmission lines, telecommunication equipment, pipelines, wells and towers; and is part of the non-residential assessment category.
+The non-residential category of land, buildings, and structures is assessed at market value as of July 1 of the year preceding the tax year.
+The linear property includes cable, electric transmission lines, telecommunication equipment, pipelines, wells, and towers; and is part of the non-residential assessment category.

 What is a mill rate?

 A mill rate is the rate used to calculate your annual tax levy.
 It is the amount of taxes to be raised for every $1,000 of assessed value.
 For example, with a residential mill rate of 7.417, a tax parcel with an assessed value of $100,000 would have a levy of $741.70.
 The mill rates are set every year by a bylaw approved by the M.D.
 Council.